Call for Applications 2025

 Candidates employed in public office or working actively with NGOs in their home country will be preferred.

-The scholarship holder will be requested to enter into an agreement with the University of Malta and the Ministry for Foreign and European Affairs and Trade, Malta, for the duration of their studies.
+The scholarship holder will be requested to enter into an agreement with the University of Malta and the Ministry for Foreign Affairs and Tourism (MFT) Malta, for the duration of their studies.
 This agreement will be binding in terms of the observation of rules and regulations of the University of Malta, to seriously engage in studies, register monthly progress with his academic tutor/coordinator and complete the set programme within the established time-frame.

 Scholarships are intended for students who wish to follow:

-Themes for research shall be those included in the Malta's UNSC candidacy document and in the UM Strategic Plan 2020-2025, with core themes being:
+Themes for research shall be those included in the Malta’s Foreign Policy Statement and in the UM Strategic Plan 2020-2025, with core themes being:

 - sustainability;